 The Company finances its operations using cash advances by related parties or equity sold to related parties.
-Due to no production and the negative cash flow both Auromin (a company owned by David Thomson, a former director and significant shareholder) and Chañar Blanco (a company owned by Mario Hernandez a Director and Officer of the Company), have made cash advances to cover the shortfalls.
+Due to no production and the negative cash flow both Auromin (a company owned by the Thomson family) and in previous years Chañar Blanco (a company owned by Mario Hernandez a Director and Officer of the Company), have made cash advances to cover the shortfalls.